ashiyaman/Hookd-FE/README.md

 # 📱 Hookd - Your One-Stop Mobile Accessories Shop

-Welcome to **Hookd**, the ultimate mobile accessories shopping app.
+Welcome to **Hookd**, the ultimate electronic accessories shopping app.
 From trendy phone cases to high-quality chargers, headphones, and more — Hookd keeps you stylishly connected and fully equipped.

 ## 🚀 Features

 - 🌟 **Wide Range of Accessories**
-  Browse and shop from a diverse collection of mobile accessories, including cases, chargers, earphones, screen protectors, and more.
+  Browse and shop from a diverse collection of accessories, including cases, power banks, chargers, earphones, screen protectors, and more.

 - 🔍 **Smart Search & Filters**
   Easily find exactly what you need with intelligent search and filter options.